HimanshuSShephertz/App42-Tic-Tac-Toe-Sample/README.md

 storageService:insertJSONDocument(dbName,collectionName, json,App42CallBack)
 ```

-__Update Game:__ While playing game , you have to use our Storage Service API to update the game.
+__Update Game Play:__ While playing game , you have to use our Storage Service API to update the game.

 Game updating has been done in App42APIServices.lua